Skip to content

 falsepositives:

-- Legitimate macros in Office add-ins running scripts
+- Office add-ins running approved scripts

 - Document conversion pipelines